zencart/documentation/content/dev/release_process/prerequisites.md

 - Admin access to the main Zen Cart website

-- Admin access to the Version/Ping server (ping.zen-cart.com/dashboard).
+- Admin access to the Server Manager (https://servermanager.zen-cart.com/)

-- an up to date copy of both the branch that you are releasing (e.g. v158), and the `main` branch.
+- an up to date copy of the master branch for Zen Cart.

 - an up to date copy of the documentation repo.